spacetelescope/oaipmh-solr/README.md

 from the command line.
 Then copy the generated jar from the targets directory to the lib directory of your core.

 You may want to modify pom.xml Solr dependencies to correspond to your version of Solr.
-This plugin has been tested against 5.2.1 and 4.10.2.

 ## Configuration